Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 ## States

 * OK if all enclosures report normal health and running status.
+* WARN if any enclosure reports a degraded health status, or one this check does not know.
-* WARN if any enclosure's running status is not "Normal", "Running" or "Online".
+* WARN if any enclosure's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
+* CRIT if any enclosure reports health status "Faulty", "Invalid" or "Offline".
-* CRIT if any enclosure's health status is not "Normal".
+* CRIT if any enclosure's running status reports a failure ("Offline", "Invalid", "Migration fault", "Error/Faulty", "Power-on failed", "Abnormal" or "Rollback failure").
+* WARN or CRIT if an enclosure's temperature reaches `--warning-temperature` or `--critical-temperature`.
+Both are off by default.
+* UNKNOWN if the appliance lists no enclosures at all, which points at the query rather than at the hardware.
+* `--match` limits the check to the enclosures whose identifier, location or name matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.